ajrosen/icalPal/README.md

 ### Compatability with [icalBuddy](https://github.com/ali-rantakari/icalBuddy)

 icalPal tries to be compatible with icalBuddy for command-line options and for output.
-There are a few differences to be aware of.
+There are a some important differences to be aware of.

 * Options require two hyphens, except for single-letter options that require one hyphen
 * *eventsFrom* is not supported.
 Instead there is *--from*, *--to*, and *--days*